November 28 2006 (Refreshed September 26, 2012; Checked Nov 5 2019)

 eCoaching Tip 29: Closing and Wrapping up a Course with Style

 Everyone gets very busy as a course term enters its closing weeks.
-In such times lists are more helpful than ever in reducing stress and calming us.
-A favorite image of mine is from productivity guru David Allen, author of Getting Things Done (2002).
+At such times lists are more helpful than ever in reducing stress and inducing a feeling of calmness.
+A favorite image of mine is from productivity guru David Allen, author of Getting Things Done (2015).
 Allen observes that making a list helps us to clear the “psychic ram” of our brains and we feel more relaxed and more in control.
 Once we have made our list and built a schedule, we don’t have to continually remind ourselves of what needs to be done and when.

 Here are a few hints for closing out a course with style and panache.